Table of Contents[Hide][Show]

 If steamed or microwaved, the salt is added after cooking with the soft green beans removed from the pods.

-Green soya is also found in modern cuisine from China, Korea and Hawaii, although the latter is largely due to Japanese influence rather than ancestral Polynesian traditions.
+Green soya is also found in modern cuisine from China, Korea, and Hawaii, although the latter is largely due to Japanese influence rather than ancestral Polynesian traditions.

-If frozen, fresh edamame is blanched first.
+If frozen, fresh edamame is blanched first before packaging.

-Historical references appear to bear this out as thhe earliest documented reference for the word edamame occurred in 1275 AD when the Japanese monk Nichiren wrote a note thanking a parishioner for the gift of “edamame” he had left at the temple.
+Historical references appear to bear this out as the earliest documented reference for the word edamame occurred in 1275 AD when the Japanese monk Nichiren wrote a note thanking a parishioner for the gift of “edamame” left at the temple.